Rayai2024/Hina/README.md

-# ZerePy
+# Hina

-ZerePy is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI or Anthropic LLMs.
+ZerePy is an Agent built using Zerepy frameowk, powered by OpenAI or Anthropic LLMs.

-ZerePy is built from a modularized version of the Zerebro backend.
-With ZerePy, you can launch your own agent with similar core functionality as Zerebro.
-For creative outputs, you'll need to fine-tune your own model.

 ## Features
 - CLI interface for managing agents